SydorykOleh/SydorykOleh.github.io/_portfolio/17_dive.md

 shortname: 17_dive
 ---

-Ride on submarine trough ocean,
+Movie is about a ride on submarine trough ocean.
+Shading and lighting for whole movie was done by me